Cosys-Lab/Cosys-AirSim/README.md

 ## Licensing

 This original AirSim project is released under the MIT License.
 Please review the [License file](LICENSE) for more details.
-All changes made by Cosys-Lab are released under our custom license.
-Please review the [Cosys-Lab License file]() for more details.
+All changes made by Cosys-Lab are released under the same MIT License.
+Please review the [License file](LICENSE) for more details.